breakthatbass/cs50/README.md

 # cs50_exercises
-my solutions to the problem sets at the end of each week
+my solutions to the problem sets to the CS50 Harvard Course from EdX.